adamsiembida/should-i-leave-yet/README.md

 # Archived

 This project is no longer maintained.
 A lot of the mapping apps have started to add features similar to Should I Leave Yet.
+Also, a lot of the mapping APIs have become more restrictive making them a challenge to use for an open source project like this.

 # Should I Leave Yet?